Seahawks trade cornerback Ahkello Witherspoon to the Steelers

-The Seahawks are trading cornerback Ahkello Witherspoon to the Steelers, a source confirmed to The Seattle Times.
+The Seahawks are trading cornerback Ahkello Witherspoon — who began training camp expected to take over as the starter on the left side —- to the Steelers, a source confirmed to The Seattle Times.

-It was not immediately clear what the Seahawks are receiving in return.
+In return, Seattle will receive a fifth-round pick in 2023, as first reported by The NFL Network.

 Witherspoon, who spent the previous four seasons with the 49ers, signed a one-year deal with Seattle in March worth $4 million guaranteed that included a $2.5 million signing bonus.
 Seattle could save $1.5 million against the cap for 2021 with the deal, depending on what it receives in return.